TypeRocket/docs/v5/galaxy-cli.md

 extension:publish  Publish extension package
 ```

+Extensions, differ from WordPress plugins in that they are installed via composer only and do not have an interface on the plugins admin page in WordPress.
+You can [read more about extensions here](/docs/v5/custom-composer-packages).

 ### Make

 The make commands generate template code for you.
 These commands do not change configuration information or modify files.
 They create new files so you do not need to manually.